seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part18-Architecture-of-Failure.md

 ---

-# Create a Global Not Found Page
+# Creating a Not Found Experience

 Create: